BroadcomMFD/broadcom-product-scripts/endevor/Miscellaneous-items/Endevor-Processor-Includes.md

 You can choose a value of 'LB' or 'PV' for Librarian or Panvalet respectively.
 Neither choice requires that you have the product installed, but simply designates whether include references will be made with Librarian syntax ( -INC) or Panvalet syntax ( ++INCLUDE ).

-## Name an INCLUDE library on your processor Definitions
+## Name an INCLUDE library for process Type Definitions

 Here is an example processor type definition where an INCLUDE LIBRARY is defined.